Skip to content

 Data protection and minors

 The legal basis for processing in guest registration is compliance with a legal obligation (RD 933/2021), not consent.
-Even so, some good practices to keep in mind:
+Even so, four practices are worth keeping:

-- Minimisation: don’t collect more data than the Ministry requires.
+• Don’t collect more data than the Ministry requires (data minimisation).

 How RegistroViajero handles this

-At RegistroViajero the minor registration flow is ready out of the box:
+At RegistroViajero the minor registration flow comes ready out of the box:

 You can get more context in what RD 933/2021 requires, how to automate guest registration when family groups repeat, the penalties provided for by the law, and how to obtain SES.HOSPEDAJES credentials.